t-d-k/LibreCrypt/docs/FAQ.md

 <a name="ed"></a>
 *Q: Why can't I use encrypted partitions on a USB drive, unless it's the first partition?*

 *A:* MS Windows has a limitation which prevents it from correctly using partitions on USB drives that are beyond the first one.
-As a result, the **current** version of DoxBox cannot use these partitions, and this is indicated by displaying such partitions in red (or not at all) in the partition selection display.
+As a result, the **current** version of LibreCrypt cannot use these partitions, and this is indicated by displaying such partitions in red (or not at all) in the partition selection display.

 If you wish to use an encrypted partition on a USB drive under both Windows and Linux, please ensure that the encrypted partition is the **first** partition on the USB drive.

 ***It should be noted that this limitation only applies to USB drives, and not physical disks installed inside the PC***

-A solution which will allow DoxBox to use second (and other) partitions on USB drives is currently under development.
+A solution which will allow LibreCrypt to use second (and other) partitions on USB drives is currently under development.

 Other possible solutions/information may be found at: